hwennnn/EduFi-3.5-Student/README.md

 ## API Documentation

-Kindly refer to [this](docs/README.md) for more details on the EduFi Student API server.
+Kindly refer to [this](docs/README.md) for more details on the EduFi Student API Server and Mock REST API Server.

 ## **Credits**